otobrglez/awesome-workplaces-slovenia/README.md

 This is list of "places" in Slovenia where you can enjoy decent cup of coffee ☕️  with solid Wi-Fi 📡 to do some ~~serious~~ work.

-To be on this list you *MUST* provide descent:
+To be on this list you *MUST* provide decent:

 1) Wi-Fi.
 2) Ambient without anoying / loud music.